📬 Daily Brief: All about that bank (no default)

 Here’s what you need to know

 US lenders readied $30 billion to save First Republic Bank.
 The safeguard stabilized the San Francisco-based bank’s crashing stock.
-Meanwhile, JPMorgan gave some sale advice to Credit Suisse, and the European Central Bank brushed off banking fears.
+Meanwhile, JPMorgan has ideas on who should be Credit Suisse’s savior, and the European Central Bank brushed off banking fears.

-Poland became the first NATO member to send planes to Ukraine.
-Four Soviet-era fighter jets will be given to the country in coming days, with more earmarked for the future.
+Microsoft is adding ChatGPT power to its office tools.
+The chatbot, called Microsoft 365 Copilot, aims to make users of software like Word, Teams, and Powerpoint more productive.

-Healthcare workers in the UK struck a pay deal.
-The agreement comes after months of strikes disrupted operations at the National Health Service.
+New Zealand and the UK banned TikTok from government phones.
+Both countries said the decision was based on the advice of government cybersecurity experts.

 St. Patrick’s Day is big business in America